maharshi529/Mahi_demo/README.md

 # Mahi_demo
-This is a demo for gitHub class
+This is a demo for gitHub class.